awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-managedinstances-advanced.md

 1. Choose the **Settings** tab\.

+   If you don't see the **Settings** tab, then do the following:

+   1. Verify that the console is open in the AWS Region where you created your managed instances\.
+You can switch Regions by using the list in the top, right corner of the console\.

+   1. Verify that your instances meet Systems Manager requirements\.
+For information, see [Systems Manager Prerequisites](systems-manager-prereqs.md)\.

+   1. For servers and VMs in a hybrid environment, verify that you completed the activation process\.
+For more information, see [Setting Up AWS Systems Manager for Hybrid Environments](systems-manager-managedinstances.md)\.

 1. Choose **Change account settings**\.

 1. Review the information in the pop\-up about changing account settings, and then, if you approve, choose the option to accept and continue\.